 When making decisions regarding the compensation of named executive officers, including the Chief Executive Officer, the Compensation Committee considers the data and analyses prepared by Towers Perrin that include our Company's prior performance, historical pay to the named executive officers and the appropriateness of such compensation compared to that of our peer group companies.
 The Compensation Committee uses peer group data to obtain a general understanding of current compensation practices and therefore ensure that it is acting in an informed and responsible manner to make sure our executive compensation program is competitive.
 The Compensation Committee views peer group data as one factor in assisting its compensation decisions, but does not engage in benchmarking or rely wholly or in part on this information.
 The Compensation Committee also considers the compensation recommendations set forth by the Chief Executive Officer for named executive officers other than himself.
 Additionally, the Chief Executive Officer provides the Compensation Committee with a compensation recommendation for himself which the committee takes into account in setting his compensation.
-In making recommendations regarding his base salary, the Chief Executive Officer recommends an annual increase of at least 5% in accordance with the terms of his employment agreement.
+In making recommendations regarding his base salary, the Chief Executive Officer historically has recommended an annual increase of at least 5% in accordance with the terms of his employment agreement.
+For 2012, Mr. Zoley did not recommend any increase to his base salary notwithstanding the provisions of his employment agreement.
 When considering compensation matters generally, and the compensation packages of the named executive officers in particular, the Compensation Committee meets in executive session outside the presence of the named executive officers.
 The Compensation Committee uses its experience and judgment to make final compensation decisions.